-The Emmy® Awards recognize excellence in programming created first and foremost for television platforms.
-Our rules reiterate this expectation through policies surrounding limited theatrical releases and a submission's eligible broadcast or VOD premiere.
+The Emmy® Awards recognize excellence in programming created first and foremost for t elevision platforms.
+Our rules reiterate this expectation through policies surrounding limited theatrical releases and a submission's eligible broadcast or Digital premiere.

-Programs that have received an Oscar® nomination from the Academy of Motion Picture Arts & Sciences (AMPAS) are ineligible for submission to any Emmy® award contest administered by NATAS.
+To this end, programs that have received an Oscar® nomination from the Academy of Motion Picture Arts & Sciences (AMPAS) are ineligible for submission to any Emmy® award contest administered by NATAS.